0xPolygonID/docs/docs/verifier/query-builder.md

 2. **Nullifier Session ID:** A numeric input field that remains disabled unless the "Check proof of uniqueness" checkbox is selected.
 It requires the user to provide a nullifier session ID.

-The nullifier session ID field is a critical component for calculating the SybilID, which is essential for establishing Proof of Uniqueness in a query.
+The nullifier session ID field is a critical component for calculating the NullifierID, which is essential for establishing Proof of Uniqueness in a query.
 This ID serves as a verifier-specific session identifier, which might represent, for example, a voting ID.
-It is used in the SybilID calculation formula:
+It is used in the NullifierID calculation formula:

-`SybilID = hash(genesisID, credProfileNonce, schemaHash, verifierID, nullifierSessionID)`
+`NullifierID = hash(genesisID, credProfileNonce, schemaHash, verifierID, nullifierSessionID)`

 Providing the correct nullifier session ID ensures the query's integrity and uniqueness, conforming to the protocol's sybil resistant features: